 Start with your curricular objectives and build tasks around that.
 Then create a document (Word or Google) that you will add as a Topic Attachment.
 90% of the work is in creating that #Fliphunt doc!
 Always add in some silliness - Fliphunts are meant to be fun - by adding action verbs to your prompts.
 If you can think of ways to take it outside your classroom, that’s even better.
 The movement needs to be creative and varied to keep interest.
 Act it out...use the pause button...add props…act like a TV reporter…give it an action...don’t repeat the same task, it’s a video after all!

-Q Do you set up a #Fliphunt as one Group or as different Topics?
+Q Do you set up a #Fliphunt as different Topics?

-You get to decide!
-It can work as an entire Group or as different Topics on a Group.
-Either way, I would encourage participants to use the Title feature to write the name of the task they are responding to.
-That way, everyone sees all the Responses that have been added to the #Fliphunt.
-It’s helpful to have the Title featured prominently to let others know exactly which task or challenge is featured in the video!
-I also love to go back and make responses look extra special by topping them with a Vibe as a title.
-There really is no right answer to this question, but I prefer to set up one Flip just for Fliphunts.
-Then, as time goes on, all of your Fliphunts (each one is a different Topic) and all of the linked Docs will always be in one place.
+You can set up a Fliphunt as different topics in your group.
+I encourage participants to use the caption feature to write the name of the task they are responding to when they submit their video.
+That way, everyone sees all the responses that have been added to the #Fliphunt.
+It’s helpful to let others know exactly which task or challenge is featured in the video!
+I prefer to set up one Flip group for each Fliphunt.
 For me, it’s organizationally convenient.

 Q What pro-tips do you have for teachers?